Reading Spines

 We understand at Penny Bridge CE Academy that children thrive on repetition and by re-reading stories to children, teachers can deepen their familiarity with a story and increase their emotional engagement.
 As such, children in the Foundation Stage and going into Key Stage 1 will re-read their class reader books 3 times over the course of a six week term to enable them to explore the language and emotions more deeply.
 Rereading allows children to hear new vocabulary over again, which helps them commit the meaning of new words into their long-term memory.
 Additionally, children have new opportunities to connect with characters and their feelings, and to relive the excitement and emotion of stories.

-Each year group has a spine.
+Each year group has a reading spine.
 The spine has a front cover to clearly illustrate whose it is.